i0brendan0/pokecrystal2-new/README.md

 * **There is now a dark type boost after beating Karen for the first time.** This means you can lose after Karen and still receive the bonus, you just have to beat her once. - This has not been extensively tested yet.
 * **Add rematches for all Pokemon Gym Leaders.** Johto leaders are located at the Olivine Cafe.
 Kanto leaders are located at the Celadon Cafe. - This has not been extensively tested yet.
 * Add a Move Relearner. - This has not been extensively tested yet.
+* 2 new pokemon.
+Gidgeon - a fakemon baby Delibird. ??? - ???
+* New item pocket that holds all the Type Boost Items.
+* Pokemon now have evolution moves.

 List of minor changes
 * Moves are updated to the latest Gen stats with a couple changing type.